SuddenDevelopment/business/security.md

 	13. internal system credentials / authentication
 	14. All of the above in backups
 8. **Reduce the critical attack surface**: The more consolidated critical systems and data are the easier it is to secure
+	1. Consider offloading or tokenizing PII.
+If you dont need to keep it don't.
+If you have to keep it, protect it.
 9. Focus on **Securing what's most critical first**
 10. **Vulnerability Scanning**: verify system patching against known vulnerabilities
 11. **Employee Phishing**: Run some basic tests aginst your employees, give them remedial training based on the results